Fall of Giants: Plot summary

 Major characters introduced after the party include Grigori and Lev Peshkov, two Russian orphans who work in a locomotive factory and have personal reasons to hold a grudge against Princess Bea and the rest of the Russian royal family.
-Grigori and Lev's father was executed by Bea's aristocratic family for alleged improper grazing of cattle on Bea's family's land.
+Grigori and Lev's father was executed by Bea's aristocratic family for alleged improper grazing of cattle on her family's land.

-The overall theme of the novel revolves around common people trying, and many times succeeding, in throwing off the yokes so often placed on them by a society (largely focused on Britain and Russia) dominated by the landed aristocracy.
+The overall theme of the novel revolves around common people trying, often successfully, to throw off the yokes so often placed on them by societies (especially Britain and Russia) dominated by the landed aristocracy.